 - (ship collisions) - Viking Mani (2016), Travelmarvel Jewel (2009, 2011 / as Avalon Tranquility), Viking Bragi (2013)

-Our unique cruise accidents project also allows YOU - the crew or the cruise ship tourist - to participate and add your very own incident report here.
-You are welcomed to share with our numerous users your personal "cruise minus" experience by submitting comments and/or updates via CruiseMapper's contact form.
+Our unique "cruise accidents" project also allows YOU - the crew or the cruise tourist - to participate and add your very own incident report here.
+You are most welcome to share with our numerous users your personal "cruise minus" experience by submitting comments and/or updates via CruiseMapper's contact form.

-You can mail us a detailed report, or simply share your thoughts on events at sea you know about or whatever cruising-related bothers you.
-The idea is much like that of a cruise forum, but with one HUGE difference - you will not find topic discussions here.
-CruiseMapper's incident reports are all about your personal cruise travel events and bad vacation experiences, and not about discussing them or arguing about them.
+You can email us a detailed report, or simply share your thoughts on events at sea/ashore you know about or whatever cruising-related bothers you.
+The idea is much like that of a forum, but with one HUGE difference - you will not find topic discussions here.
+CruiseMapper's incident reports are all about your personal ship travel events (bad vacation experiences) and not about discussing them or arguing about them.

 The reasons are simple.
-You have here the opportunity to read and post about cruise events at sea and ashore, and share facts that the big-money making cruise line companies don't like - and want to forget.
+You have here the opportunity to read and post about cruise events at sea and ashore, and share facts that the big-money-making cruise line companies don't like - and want to forget.
 However, all major cruise forum sites are either owned or influenced (some even manipulated financially) by the lucrative cruising industry.
-Mockering the complainants in most cases discourages people with negative ("cruise minus") experiences to share or even to comment there.
+Mocking the complainants in most cases discourages people with negative ("cruise minus") experiences to share or even comment there.

 If you are unfortunate to have your own negative cruise travel event, and it still bothers you - just let it out here, share it with the world and be done with it.
 Enjoy our cruise ship "yellow pages" - and remember to stay positive.
 Everything happens for a reason.